DataSF/draft-publishing-standards/basemap/parcels.md

 ## Definition

-* A parcel is a contiguous piece of land \(real property\) identified by a unique Assessor Parcel Number \(APN\)
+* A parcel is a piece of land or a lot \(real property\) identified by a unique Assessor Parcel Number \(APN\)
 * The APN is comprised of a **block number** and a **lot number**
+  * Block number format: 4 numerical digits + 1 optional letter character (0012A)
+  * Lot number format: 3 numerical digits + 1 optional letter character (037B)
-  * Blocks are contiguous groups of lots bounded by streets or other features on all sides
+  * Blocks are groupings of lots which are usually contiguous and usually bounded by streets or other features on all sides
-    * Blocks can be split in the middle by other streets
+    * Blocks can be discontiguous and split by other blocks or streets
-  * Lots are sub-divided within the blocks
-    * Lots also referred to as parcels
   * The City is broken up into over 6,000 blocks and over 200,000 individual lots

 > **Note:** You will see reference to `mapblklot` in some City data.
-This is to reference a 1:M relationship of condo parcels to a base parcel.
+This is to reference a 1:M relationship of vertical parcels to a base parcel; e.g. condo or timeshare lots.

-> The practice of representing a condo parcel digitally is to duplicate and "stack" the base parcel for each condo unit in the building, assigning them each a unique lot number.
+> The practice of representing a vertical lot digitally is to duplicate and "stack" the base parcel for each vertical lot in the building, assigning each a unique `blklot` number.
 The `mapblklot` is the reference to the base APN.
-So `blklot` will be unique, while `mapblklot` will duplicate across condo parcels.
+So `blklot` will be unique, while `mapblklot` will duplicate across vertical lots.

 ### Illustration

 ![Image illustrating the relationship of lots to blocks](/assets/block_lots.png)

-* Block 117 above is bounded:
+* Block 0117 above is bounded:
   * On the North and South by Union and Green Streets
   * On the East and West by Stockton and Powell Streets
 * Columbus Avenue bisects it, but both sides are still part of the same block
-* The block is subdivided into lots numbered from 1 through 21 below
+* The block is subdivided into lots numbered from 001 through 021
-* A full Assessor Parcel Number would be the concatenation of the block and lot padded with zeroes as necessary
+* A full Assessor Parcel Number would be the concatenation of the block and lot
-  * Blocks are 4 digits with an optional suffix - 117 becomes 0117
+  * Blocks are 4 digits with an optional letter suffix - 117 becomes 0117
-  * Lots are 3 digits with an optional suffix - 4 becomes 004
+  * Lots are 3 digits with an optional letter suffix - 4 becomes 004
   * The full APN for lot 4 in block 117 is [0117004](http://propertymap.sfplanning.org?search=0117004)
 * These are [recorded in paper maps](http://sfplanninggis.org/BlockBooks/AssessorBlock0117.pdf) in the Office of the Assessor Recorder and digitized
-  * Digital versions below under reference

 ### Authority